 Discuss appropriate follow-up for patients based on a specified clinical setting, test results and risk factors

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Boston University School of Medicine and the Sylvie Ratelle STD/HIV Prevention Training Center at the Massachusetts Department of Public Health.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Boston University School of Medicine and Sylvie Ratelle STD/HIV Prevention Training Center of New England.
 Boston University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-Boston University School of Medicine designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+Boston University School of Medicine designates this Enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.